marlEvalDissertation/city_of_cape_town_technical/README.md

 This validates the sr_with_hex.csv.gz with the provided data/raw/sr_hex.csv.gz file.
 The validation, error and time logs are stored in logs/validation_sr_log.txt.

+### get_bellville_centroid.R

+Derives geospatial centroid latitude and longitude of Bellville South from service request data.
+Stores this in data/processed/bellville_centroid.csv.
+Logs timing and errors in logs/centroid_log.txt.
+This calculates the centroid using a data oriented approach.
+The script takes the service request data from data/processed/sr_with_hex.csv.gz, identifies all Bellville South service requests and aggregates across the latitudes and longitudes to calculate the coordinates of the centroid for Bellville South.
+The resultant centroid has coordinates of `latitude = -33.91728051899133` and `longitude = 18.642285211212553`.
+This data centered approach could be replaced by a standardised coordinate choice from Elevation Map [2] which yields `Latitude = -33.916111` and `longitude = 18.644444`.
+We note the similarity of our aggregated result to the one found online up to two decimal places.

 ### bellville-south-subsample.R

+Samples data from the sr_hex.csv.gz that is within 1 minute of the centroid of the Bellville south suburb.
+Stores these records in data/processed/sr_bellville_south_subsample.csv.gz and logs errors and timing in logs/subsample_log.txt.
+We assume 1 minute is equivalent to one minute of latitude in distance.
+Since 1° of latitude has 60 minutes and since 1° spans approximately 111.32km [3] then 111.32/60 ≈ 1.85 km/minute is the distance per minute.
+We acknowledge other interpretations of 1 minute such as one minute in travelling distance for various modes of transport.
+This is not explored here.
+A Haversine distance formula [4] is used to calculate distance in this script.
+This accounts for the curvature of the Earth.

+### download_wind_data.R

 ## Testing Scripts

 ## References

 [1] Open-Meteo. (n.d.). *Free Weather API for non-commercial use*.
 Retrieved from [Open-Meteo](https://open-meteo.com/)

+[2] ElevationMap.net. (n.d.).
+Elevation of Bellville South, City of Cape Town, South Africa.
+Retrieved from [elevation map](https://elevationmap.net/bellville-south-city-of-cape-town-za-1011483330)

+[3] Wikipedia. (n.d.).
+Latitude.
+Retrieved from [wikipedia](https://en.wikipedia.org/wiki/Latitude)

+[4] Movable Type Scripts. (n.d.).
+Calculate distance, bearing and more between Latitude/Longitude points.
+Retrieved from [movable-type](https://www.movable-type.co.uk/scripts/latlong.html)